Wildlife Institute of India

 The Wildlife Institute of India (WII) is an autonomous natural resource service institution established in 1982 under the Ministry of Environment Forest and Climate change, Government of India.

 WII carries out wildlife research in areas of study like Biodiversity, Endangered Species, Wildlife Policy, Wildlife Management, Wildlife Forensics, Spatial Modeling, Ecodevelopment, Ecotoxicology, Habitat Ecology and Climate Change.
 WII has a research facility which includes Forensics, Remote Sensing and GIS, Laboratory, Herbarium, and an Electronic Library.
-The founder director was V. B. Saharia while the first Director was Hemendra Singh Panwar who remained the director from 1985 to 1994.
+The founder director was V. B. Saharia while the first director was Hemendra Singh Panwar who remained the director from 1985 to 1994.
 Trained personnel from WII have contributed in studying and protecting wildlife in India.
 The national tiger census or the All India Tiger Estimation, is done by WII along with NTCA and state forest departments.

-The institute is based in Dehradun, India.
-It is located in Chandrabani, which is close to the southern forests of Dehradun.
-The campus is 180 acre's, from which 100 acre's is in wilderness and 80 acre's is operational facilities.
+The institute is based in Dehradun district, India.
+It is located in Chandrabani, which is close to the southern forests of Dehradun district.
+The campus is 180 acres, from which 100 acres are in wilderness and 80 acres are operational facilities.
 It is close to Rajaji National Park.
 The training of the direct recruits of the India Forest Service Officers and also those who are recruited as the State Forest Officers is done here itself.